Ā

 "I want to start weight lifting after baby, but I don't know where to start"

-This is another super common inquiry I get, and it is one of my #alltimefavoritethings to teach moms (and other people who have made babies!) all about how to get into weight lifting!!
+As a pelvic floor expert, this is a common question that I am asked, and it is one of my #alltimefavoritethings to teach moms (and other people who have made babies!): how to start weight lifting after baby, or how to get back into weight lifting, after baby!

-A week ago, I collaborated with one of my favorite human's, Dr. Chrissy Clark (who also happens to be a board-certified specialist in Women's Health--we studied together and (spoiler alert), we both passed!!!).
+A week ago, I collaborated on this topic, with one of my favorite humans, Dr. Chrissy Clark.
+Dr. Chrissy is a Level 2 CrossFit Coach, but the recommendations are also good for any type of functional weight lifting!!
+She also happens to be a board-certified specialist in Women's Health--we studied together for our specialist exams, and (spoiler alert), we both passed!!

-1. Energy availability: This person who just had a baby...they literally just created a human inside their body.
+1. Energy availability #1: This person who just had a baby...they literally just created a human inside their body.
 That's a superpower.
-They also are healing from either a Cesarean Incision (check out this Instagram post or this blog post, for what happens in a C-section) OR 'just' the placental detachment, which is a wound that is about the size of a dinner plate, on the inside of the uterus.
-That's a major energy drain...
+They also are healing from either a Cesarean Incision (check out this Instagram post for what happens in a C-section) OR 'just' the placental detachment', which is a wound that is about the size of a dinner plate, on the inside of the uterus.

-2. Energy availability: This person who is healing, is also likely sleep deprived.
+2. Energy availability #2: This person who is postpartum and "wanting to strengthen"...who is still healing, is also likely sleep deprived.
 More on injury risks from sleep deprivation another time, but for now, suffice it to say that if you're not sleeping well, you might not 'feel like you have the energy' to workout.
+So that's an additional extra strike against you during this time period.
+So please be KIND to yourself, my friend.
+Or be kind to your partner, my sweet supporter of a postpartum person :)

 Common Physical Limitations to Weight Lifting After Baby